Support for all New Yorkers

 Mental health resources for people with disabilities

-Resources for people with disabilities, including mental health support, during New York City’s response to the COVID-19 pandemic, from the NYC Mayor’s Office for People with Disabilities.
+Resources for people with disabilities, including mental health support, from the NYC Mayor’s Office for People with Disabilities.
 For help with disability-specific concerns you or your organization have, contact the Mayor’s Office for People with Disabilities directly by calling 212-788-2830 or via videophone (ASL) at 646-396-5830.

 Mental health resources for faith leaders